Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 - Take photos by saying “cheese”.
 To enable this feature, go to the Camera settings, tap Audio control, then turn on Audio control and select Say cheese to take photos.

 - Take photos by tapping on the screen.
-Turn on Touch to capture in the Camera settings to enable this feature.
+Now, turn on Touch to capture in the Camera settings to enable this feature.

 - Use the self-timer.
 You have the options of 2s, 5s and 10s delay.

 - Use the volume buttons.
-You can set the Volume button as the camera shutter.
+You can set the Volume button as the camera shutter button.

 2. Quickly snap a photo when your phone display is off

-3. Use Object tracking for taking pictures of moving objects
+3. Use 4D predictive focus for taking pictures of moving objects

 - Open the Camera app.